-A. Dane County will provide all available building site, architectural, structural, mechanical, electrical, plumbing, telecommunications, fire protection, and security drawings and specifications to selected CM firm.
+A. Dane County will provide all available building site, architectural, structural, mechanical, electrical, plumbing, telecommunications, fire protection, and security drawings and specifications to selected A/E firm.
 These drawings and specifications may not be complete or in an as-built condition.
+A/E firm will need to confirm accuracy of drawings and specifications.
+Dane County will provide any necessary hazardous material protection or abatement.